 At lunchtime, you meet up with an old friend who now works overseas.
 After your meal, you both ask your digital assistants to split the bill and add a tip.
 You get up, pass your thanks on to the chef (yes, chefs are still human in 2040) and walk straight out; there’s no need to ask for the check.
 Fortunately, your visiting friend doesn’t have to worry about currency exchange costs, even though they’re not in their home country.
 Like you, they use a handful of digital currencies that are acceptable the world over and have minimal conversion costs.

-Technology arrived just in time to fill the vacuum created by the collapse of trust in traditional institutions.
 The cryptocurrencies that emerged in the 2010s were not destined to last.
 But the blockchain technology that underpinned them evolved to create a new generation of super safe and completely transparent forms of money.
 Indeed, technology arrived just in time to fill the vacuum created by the collapse of trust in traditional institutions, which had historically acted as guarantors of currency stability.

 The ubiquity of digital currencies has lifted a huge burden from developing countries.
 Liberia, where your friend now runs her digital-services business, used to be one of the poorest countries in the world, suffering regular capital outflows that destabilized its economy.
 Now, the stability brought about by using a global digital currency has helped its growth to rocket.